ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @inproceedings{2013_AutomotiveUI_Kujala,
-    author = "Kujala, Tuomo and Silvennoinen, Johanna and Lasch, Annegret", title = "Visual-manual in-car tasks decomposed: {Text} entry and kinetic scrolling as the main sources of visual distraction", booktitle = "AutomotiveUI",
+    author = "Kujala, Tuomo and Silvennoinen, Johanna and Lasch, Annegret", booktitle = "Proceedings of the 5th International Conference on Automotive User Interfaces and Interactive Vehicular Applications", pages = "82--89",
+    title = "Visual-manual in-car tasks decomposed: text entry and kinetic scrolling as the main sources of visual distraction", year = "2013"
-    pages = "82--89",
-    year = "2013"
 }
 </pre>